 What is SASE?

-SASE or Secure Access Service Edge is an architecture that combines necessary branch WAN edge functions including SD-WAN, routing, segmentation, zone-based firewall and WAN optimization with comprehensive cloud-delivered security services, delivered and managed in the cloud.
+Secure Access Service Edge or SASE (pronounced “sassy”) is an architecture that combines comprehensive WAN capabilities including SD-WAN, routing, and WAN optimization with cloud-delivered security services such as SWG, CASB, and ZTNA.

 SASE addresses the need for improved application performance and increased network security as the number of remote users increases and as enterprises continue to migrate applications to the cloud.